CoolBytesIN/dev-toolbox/README.md

 # 🛠️ Toolbox for Developers
-Re-usable developer assets for Work
+Re-usable developer tools for Work

 ---

 ## Categories

-The package is categorized into 5 types:
+The package is categorized into following:

 * **Development**
   * Includes code snippets and models, implemented in various programming languages.